grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 {{< docs/shared lookup="visualizations/disconnect-values.md" source="grafana" version="<GRAFANA_VERSION>" leveloffset="+1" >}}

+To change the color, use the standard [color scheme](ref:color-scheme) field option.

 #### Show points

-You can configure your visualization to add points to lines or bars.
+Set whether to show data points to lines or bars.
+Choose from the following:

-- **Auto** - Grafana determines to show or not to show points based on the density of the data.
+- **Auto** - Grafana determines whether to show or not to show points based on the density of the data.
 If the density is low, then points appear.
 - **Always** - Show the points regardless of how dense the data set is.
 - **Never** - Don't show points.

 #### Stack series

-_Stacking_ allows Grafana to display series on top of each other.
-Be cautious when using stacking in the visualization as it can easily create misleading graphs.
+Set whether Grafana stacks or displays series on top of each other.
+Be cautious when using stacking in the visualization because it can easily create misleading graphs.
 To read more about why stacking might not be the best approach, refer to [The issue with stacking](https://www.data-to-viz.com/caveat/stacking.html).
+Choose from the following:

 - **Off** - Turns off series stacking.
 When **Off**, all series share the same space in the visualization.
 - **Normal** - Stacks series on top of each other.